AndrasKovacs/staged/README.md

 WIP.
 Doesn't work yet.
 Don't look hard at any part.
 This repo currently exist now mainly so that I can publicly link to some parts and documents.

 This project is on hiatus this summer, while I'm writing my thesis (on a different topic).

+EDIT: as of 2021 november, it's still on hiatus.
+I won't likely get back to it until next year.